 This visa doesn’t give you any rights to be employed or do business, but you can stay for a long term in India on this visa.
 And you can open a bank account, as well as apply for a PAN card and Aadhar card.
 Although whether or not you will get it is a separate story.

-I converted my tourist visa for India to an Entry visa and the conversion process is same if you are on a different visa such as work visa or student visa.
+I converted my tourist visa for India to an Entry visa and the conversion process is the same if you are on a different visa such as a work visa or student visa.
 After you convert it, you can also extend India Visa X in FRRO.The best part about this visa is that you don’t need to leave India for this.
 You can get it in India, keep on extending, leave and come back.

 If you are getting a spouse visa through an embassy of India in your country, the process is different.
 This article is for spouses of Indian citizens who are already in India.

 FRRO recommends that you start the conversion process at least a month before your current visa expires.
 It’s normal for the conversion process to take 3 weeks or more.

 So once you are sure that you want to get an India spouse visa, get the ball rolling.

 There are many FRRO offices in India, so no matter which part of India you are in, you won’t be too far from one.
 While they say you don’t have to visit and the whole thing can be done online, in my experience it is not always like that.

 So be ready to make a trip to an FRRO if needed.